 Group counseling provides an opportunity for students to discuss common concerns with other students, with an aim toward personal growth and change.
 All groups are facilitated by a licensed PCC clinician.
-Under the guidance of the group facilitator(s), members support one another, explore personal concerns, share feedback, and challenge one another to develop healthier interpersonal skills.
+Under the guidance of the group facilitator(s), members support one another, explore personal concerns, share feedback, and challenge one another to develop healthier interpersonal and coping skills.

 Research indicates that group therapy can be especially effective for student issues, and the Psychological Counseling Center (PCC) typically schedules several groups every semester.
 Each therapy group may have five to ten student members, led by a PCC clinician.
 Groups typically meet once each week for about 90 minutes, through the semester.
-Group meetings typically are held at pre-selected campus sites.
+Group meetings are held at selected campus sites.

 See the Group Counseling Brochure (PDF) for more information.

 Group themes vary each semester.
 Some examples of groups facilitated by PCC staff include: